Thelukepet/course/assignments/A3-Nijmegen.md

 The goal of assignment 3 is to carry out an analysis on structured open data.

+Follow this link to the *Classroom for Github* [**Open Data** assignment](https://classroom.github.com/assignment-invitations/d74d229a25740c5743af699c18a1d93f), login with your github account, and accept the assignment.

 Start the docker container (refer to [assignment A1.b](A1b-docker.html) and the [Spark Notebook background](../background/spark-notebook.html) if necessary).

 ### Big Data Spark Nijmegen notebook